-The child protection policy applies to all staff, including supply staff and volunteers including community education staff and governors, Teaching assistants, mid-day supervisors, supply staff, administrative and support staff: all staff as well as teachers can be the first point of disclosure for a child.
-Concerned parents may also contact Birchgrove Primary School or governors.
+The child protection policy applies to all staff, including supply staff and volunteers including community education staff and governors, teaching assistants, mid-day supervisors, supply staff, administrative and support staff: all staff as well as teachers can be the first point of disclosure for a child.
+Concerned parents may also contact the school or governors.

-The policy will be reviewed annually taking into account feedback from Governing Bodies and Schools and any new policy documentation or guidance.
+The policy will be reviewed annually, taking into account feedback from Governing Bodies and Schools and any new policy documentation or guidance.